SharePoint/sp-dev-docs/docs/spfx/toolchain/integrate-gulp-tasks-in-build-pipeline.md

 * Compile LESS or Sass files to CSS.
 * Compile TypeScript files to JavaScript.

-One common task you would want to add to the SharePoint Framework toolchain is to integrate your custom gulp tasks in the build pipeline.
+One common task you can add to the SharePoint Framework toolchain is to integrate your custom gulp tasks in the build pipeline.

 ## Gulp tasks
 Normally gulp tasks are defined in the `gulpfile.js` as: